-Approximately 1.75 million shares of non-qualified stock options were granted effective March 8, 2005 to approximately 510 executives under the ITT Industries Inc. 2003 Equity Incentive Plan (the "2003 Plan").
+Approximately 543,015 non-qualified stock options were granted effective March 6, 2006 to approximately 108 executives under the ITT Industries Inc. 2003 Plan.
 Options awarded under the Plan are granted at the closing price of ITT Industries shares on the New York Stock Exchange on the date of grant.
-Grants to the named executive officers were as follows: Mr. Loranger, 99,560 shares; Mr. Driesse, 23,780 shares; Mr. Ayers, 16,920 shares; and Mr. Maffeo, 16,590 shares.
+Grants to the named executive officers were as follows: Mr. Loranger, 83,612 shares; Mr. Driesse, 20,067 shares; Mr. Gaffney, 17,071 shares; Mr. Maffeo, 13,378 shares; and Mr. Minnich, 18,395 shares.
 For Messrs.
+Loranger, Driesse, Gaffney, Maffeo, and Minnich, such options were granted on March 6, 2006 at an option exercise price of \$52.68 per share.
+The options granted to Messrs.
+Loranger, Driesse, Maffeo and Minnich will vest and become exercisable three years from the date of grant.
+The options for Mr. Gaffney vest in one-third cumulative annual installments on the first, second and third anniversary of the grant date.
+The option term for all options granted is seven years.

-Loranger, Driesse, Ayers and Maffeo such options were granted on March 8, 2005 at an option exercise price of \$90.94 per share.
-On March 29, 2005 Mr. Williams received a grant of 25,000 shares.
-Such options were granted to Mr. Williams at an option exercise price of \$88.53 per share.
-Non-qualified stock options granted to the named executive officers will vest upon a 25% appreciation in ITT Industries' common stock price for ten (10) consecutive trading days.
-The options may not be exercised, in any event, earlier than three years from the date of grant.
-If the option threshold is not achieved, options will vest six years from the date of grant and may be exercised for the remainder of the option term.
+Non-qualified stock options issued prior to March 8, 2005 had terms of ten years.
+Stock options awarded to the named executive officers, except for Mr. Gaffney, on and after March 8, 2005 and prior to March 6, 2006 vest upon a 25% appreciation in ITT Industries' common stock price for ten (10) consecutive trading days.
+The options may not be exercised, in any event, earlier than three years from the grant date.
+If the option threshold is not achieved, the options vest six years from the grant date and may be exercised for the remainder of the option term.
 The option term is seven years.
+The vesting conditions for Mr. Gaffney's 2005 options are the same as for the 2006 award described above.
+The stock option tables on pages 54 to 55 provide information relating to stock options held by the individuals named in the Summary Compensation Table on page 50.
+Restricted stock and stock option awards closely align the Company's performance in creating shareholder value.

-• Long-Term Incentive Plan.
+• Long-Term Incentive Plan Awards.

-The ITT Industries 1997 Long-Term Incentive Plan (the "LTIP") approved by shareholders in 1997 authorizes performance awards to be made to key employees of ITT Industries at the discretion of the Committee.
-It has been Company practice that only senior executives participate in this plan.
-Awards made under this plan are expressed as target cash awards and comprise one-half of the total long-term incentive value for senior executives.
-The non-qualified stock options described above comprise the other half.
+The ITT Industries 1997 Long-Term Incentive Plan (the "LTIP"), approved by shareholders in 1997, authorizes performance awards to be made to key employees of ITT Industries at the discretion of the Committee.
+In 2006 the Company expanded eligibility for participation in this plan to include senior executives and approximately fifty-five additional executives in the next management levels, revising its prior practice that only the most senior executives participate in this plan.
+Awards granted under the plan are expressed as target cash awards and comprise 50% of the total long-term incentive value.
+The balance of the total long-term award value is comprised 25% in non-qualified stock options and 25% in restricted stock as discussed above.

-The LTIP provides that the Committee shall determine the size and frequency of awards, performance measures, performance goals and performance periods.
+The provisions of the LTIP provide that the Committee shall determine the size and frequency of awards, performance measures, performance goals and performance periods.
 The size of the awards is determined by the Committee in order to meet competitive practice.
-Payment, if any, of awards generally will be made at the end of the applicable performance period and will be based on ITT Industries' performance as compared with the performance measures approved by the Committee prior to the performance period.
+Payment, if any, of target cash awards generally will be made at the end of the applicable three-year performance period and will be based on ITT Industries' performance measured against the total shareholder return ("TSR") performance of other stocks comprising the S&P Industrials Index, the performance measure approved by the Committee prior to the performance period.